- 1

 - Update OpenClaw to version 2026.2.25 or later immediately

-- Check logs for any suspicious WebSocket connections
+- Review Logs for any abnormal WebSocket connections

 - Avoid clicking links from untrusted sources while OpenClaw is running

-This is not the first vulnerability for OpenClaw this year — The Register previously reported that the OpenClaw ecosystem has been experiencing ongoing security issues, which organizations must carefully consider before deploying in production (Read more: Data Security in ERP Systems)
+This is not OpenClaw's first vulnerability this year — The Register previously reported that the OpenClaw ecosystem has been experiencing ongoing security issues, which organizations must carefully consider before deploying in production (read more about data security in ERP systems).

-3. OpenClaw SaaS Launch — No Installation Required
+3. OpenClaw SaaS Launches — No Self-Installation Required

-On February 28, 2026, Clawbot AI launched the SaaS version of OpenClaw on clawbot.ai, providing a new option for those who don't want to install OpenClaw on their own machines.
+On February 28, 2026, Clawbot AI launched a SaaS version of OpenClaw on clawbot.ai, offering a new option for those who prefer not to install OpenClaw on their own machines.

 Key Features of OpenClaw SaaS